Finviz vs Tradingview: Rated & Ranked, Who Gets Spanked?

 TradingView Backtesting

-TradingView has a backtesting system called Strategy Tester, but you will have to develop some scripting skills using the proprietary Pine code to develop original backtesting systems.
+TradingView has a backtesting system called Strategy Tester, but you must develop some scripting skills using the proprietary Pine code to develop original backtesting systems.
 I have even implemented my MOSES ETF Trading strategy into TradingView; I am no developer, but the Pine Script language is so natural anyone can do it.

 MOSES ETF Trading Strategy Developed with TradingView Backtesting "Strategy tester"

-My MOSES ETF Trading Strategy Developed with TradingView Backtesting “Strategy Tester.”
+My MOSES ETF Trading Strategy was developed with TradingView Backtesting “Strategy Tester.”

 Finviz Backtesting